PandaTechAM/be-tmp-pandatech-vertical-slices/Readme.md

-﻿# PandaWebApi - A Web API Project Using All-in-one Architecture
+﻿# Pandatech.VerticalSlices - A Web API Project Using Vertical Slices Architecture

 ## Introduction
 This project serves as a template for creating .NET Web API applications.
 It's pre-configured with essential